cloudinary/cloudinary-vue/README.md

 Cloudinary provides URL and HTTP based APIs that can be easily integrated with any Web development framework.

+## BETA

+This is a BETA version.
+Things are still due to changes

 ## Usage

 ### Installation